-Fortunately there are a number of Energy Saving Trust Recommended products available to help cut down your standby electricity consumption, such as standby savers that allow you to easily turn all of your appliances off from standby without having to reach for the plug.
+Fortunately there are a number of products available to help cut down your standby electricity consumption, such as standby savers that allow you to easily turn all of your appliances off from standby without having to reach for the plug.

 Recent regulations specify that all electronic products sold within the EU after 2010 cannot have a standby power greater than 1W, which means we won’t have to worry as much in future about the standby consumption of our products.
 However, whilst the average standby consumption of new products is going down, households are being filled with more and more electronic gadgets, so it is still worth looking at your standby energy usage throughout your home.

-Cookers are getting more efficient, and our recommended ovens have an 'A' energy rating so they are the most efficient of all; hobs that carry the logo are highly energy-efficient too.
-Switching your old cooker to an Energy Saving Trust Recommended model over the market average model could save you around £45 over its lifetime.
+Cookers are getting more efficient, and we recommend ovens that have an 'A' energy rating so they are the most efficient of all; hobs that carry the logo are highly energy-efficient too.
+A new A+ rated electric oven will consume 40% less energy than a B rated oven.

 Microwave ovens are often a much more energy efficient way of cooking items than in the oven.
 This is because microwaves oven use energy to directly heat your food, whereas electric ovens must also heat the air inside the oven.

-Dishwashers can take up a significant chunk of your electricity bill, costing on average around £47 a year to run.
-Over a year, it costs around £7 less to run an Energy Saving Trust Recommended dishwasher than it does an old, inefficient machine - and it will use less water.
+Dishwashers can take up a significant chunk of your electricity bill, costing on average around £40 a year to run.
+Over a year, it costs around £12 less to run a typical new dishwasher than it does an old, inefficient machine of the same size- and it will use less water.

 Fridges, freezers and fridge-freezers are switched on 24 hours a day, 7 days a week, so it's well worth finding models that are energy efficient.
-Choosing a new Energy Saving Trust Recommended model over the market average will save you around £89 in energy bills and 390 kg of carbon dioxide over the lifetime of the product.
-Look for the right size and the logo.
-Energy Saving Trust Recommended refrigeration appliances must all have an A+ or A++ energy rating.
-However because the energy rating is based upon classification by size, a smaller A rated fridge could use less energy than a larger A+ rated fridge.
+Typically choosing an A+ fridge freezer over the market average will save you around £57 in energy bills over the lifetime of the product.
+However as the energy rating is based upon classification by size, a smaller A rated fridge could use less energy than a larger A+ rated fridge.
 You can compare the total energy consumption of appliances by looking for their yearly energy consumption in kWh / annum displayed on the bottom right of its energy label.

 Kettles are one of the most commonly used appliances in the kitchen.
-The strict testing for Energy Saving Trust Recommended kettles requires them to use 20% less energy than the average product.
+ECO kettles that only boil the amount of water required can use 20% less energy than a conventional electric kettle.
 On average a UK household boils the kettle 1,500 times a year.

 Tumble dryers: Drying clothes outdoors on a washing line or indoors on a rack costs nothing and uses no energy so it is the ideal way to dry your clothes.
-But if you need to use a tumble dryer, they use a great deal of energy, so choose one with the Energy Saving Trust Recommended label and it will cost less to run, helping you to reduce your energy bill.
+But if you need to use a tumble dryer, they use a great deal of energy, so choose one with a good energy label rating such as a B, and it will cost less to run, helping you to reduce your energy bill.
 Choose one that has a sensor that tells when your clothes are dry enough, preventing your clothes from being over dried and the dryer running when it doesn’t need to.